zigpy/zigpy-znp/TOOLS.md

 commands:

 #### Flash read
-This read only the firmware.
+This reads only the firmware.
 NVRAM regions are not accessible from the serial bootloader.

 ```console
 $ python -m zigpy_znp.tools.flash_read -o firmware.bin /dev/cu.usbmodem14101